First Majestic Silver Corp. (AG): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2003 Initial Public Offering (IPO) Listed on the TSX Venture Exchange, providing access to public capital markets for growth.
+2003 Initial Public Offering (IPO) on TSX Venture Exchange Gave the company access to public capital markets, fueling initial exploration growth.

-2010 Listing on New York Stock Exchange (NYSE: AG) Enhanced liquidity and provided access to US capital markets.
+2010 Listed on the New York Stock Exchange (NYSE: AG) Significantly enhanced liquidity and provided access to a much broader base of US and global investors.

 First Majestic Silver Corp.
 (AG) Ownership Structure